 - products obtained from a chicken for human consumption where egg is

 - not the major ingredient (by weight or volume)

 - an ingredient but is not described or represented as being an egg product (such as mayonnaise, pavlova)

-- from an avian species other than chicken (Gallus gallus), including ducks, emu, quail.
+- from an animal other than a chicken, including ducks, emu, quail.

 Step 2: Check importing country requirements